HariSekhon/Knowledge-Base/mac.md

 performance is still so good you don't notice significant performance degradation for most usage, even when using heavyweight IDEs like [IntelliJ](intellij.md).

+**WARNING: do not let your Macbook Pro get hot it will destroy the battery**

 <!-- INDEX_START -->

 - [Terminal](#terminal)